lotirium/rovy/VOICE_NAVIGATION_QUICKREF.md

 - ✅ **Speed Control**: Max 0.4 m/s (safe indoor speed)
 - ✅ **Emergency Stop**: Immediate halt on critical obstacles
 - ✅ **Autonomous Turning**: Explores new directions when blocked
-- ✅ **Person Detection**: MobileNet-SSD neural network (come to me)
 - ✅ **Status Display**: Real-time info on OLED

-### Come to Me Feature:

-When you say "come to me", the robot will:
-1. 🔍 Scan for a person using OAK-D camera (5 seconds)
-2. 📍 Detect your position (distance + angle)
-3. 🔄 Turn to face you
-4. 🚶 Navigate to you with obstacle avoidance
-5. 🛑 Stop 0.8m (2.6 feet) away for safety

 ## System Requirements